-The predominant use of the waterfront areas is for seasonal or year-round dwellings.
+The predominant use of the waterfront areas is for seasonal or year-round dwellings and related accessory structures.
 New nonresidential uses on lots not already used for that purpose are not permitted.
 Bigfoot regulations are necessary to prevent overbuilding of structures on a parcel.
 Excessive mass of structures on waterfront lots is out of character with the shoreline area and increases storm water runoff with negative effects on water quality.